-What Is the Definition of Functional Medicine?
+What is the Definition of Functional Medicine?

 Is Functional Medicine the Same as Integrative Medicine?